rain sensor working principle

 The principle of light scattering, transmission or reflection is used to measure rainfall.
 When a raindrop passes through a beam, it causes a change in the intensity, frequency, or phase of the light.

-The amount of rainfall by detecting these changes and then carrying out signal processing and algorithm calculation.
+The amount of rainfall is measured by detecting changes.
+Then, signal processing and algorithm calculations are done.

 Features:

-The precision is higher and less affected by external environmental factors.
+It offers high precision and is less affected by outside factors.

-However, the cost is relatively high, and there are certain requirements for the installation and use environment.
+However, it is relatively expensive and has specific requirements for installation and use.

 Piezoelectric rainfall